wechaty/docusaurus/docusaurus/docs/contributing/contributor-program.md

 The _Wechaty Contributor Program_ provides valuable supports for qualified contributors.

-> Our Mission: build the most easy to use conversational SDK across all messaging platforms for chatbot makers.
+> Our Mission: build the most easy-to-use conversational SDK across all messaging platforms for chatbot makers.

-It takes a community to design, build, and ship great chatbot.
+It takes a community to design, build, and ship a great chatbot.

-Building an chatbot that on top of Wechaty?
+Building a chatbot that is on top of Wechaty?
 Apply for our Contributor Program!
 The possibilities are endless, and you enjoy the kudos.

 ## Table of Contents